Cohomological Twisting of 2-Linearization and Extended TQFT: ETQFT by 2-Linearization

-This generalizes a construction of a 2-category whose morphisms are spans, and whose 2-morphisms are span maps.
+This generalizes a construction of a bicategory whose morphisms are spans, and whose 2-morphisms are span maps.
 In fact, $\Span(\Gpd)$ as we have presented it might be better understood a 3-category.
-In general, the span construction on any bicategory will yield a (monoidal) tricategory, where the 3-morphisms are maps of spans of span maps, as described Hoffnung \cite{hoffnung-span}.
-Reducing to 3-isomorphism classes gives exactly the 2-morphisms described here, and makes our $\Span(\Gpd)$ a monoidal 2-category.
+In general, the span construction on any bicategory will yield a (monoidal) tricategory, where the 3-morphisms are maps of spans of span maps, as described by Hoffnung \cite{hoffnung-span}.
+Reducing to 3-isomorphism classes gives exactly the 2-morphisms described here, and makes our $\Span(\Gpd)$ a (symmetric) monoidal bicategory.
 We have chosen the current approach because of the up-to-diffeomorphism definition of 2-morphisms in $\nCob$.

-For a category $\catname{C}$ with pullbacks, the $\Span(\catname{C})$ has many useful properties due to certain universal properties of the span construction \cite{unispan} (for bicategories, similar analysis is done in \cite{kenney-pronk}).
+For a category $\catname{C}$ with pullbacks, the $\Span(\catname{C})$ has many useful properties due to certain universal properties of the span construction \cite{unispan} (for bicategories, a similar analysis is done in \cite{kenney-pronk}).
 For example, taking categories of spans ensures that every morphism has a ``dual'' (the same span, considered with the opposite orientation), and is a minimal expansion of $\catname{C}$ with this property.
 The point of the following construction is to take these ``duals'' and represent them as ambi-adjoint functors.

 Thus, it was shown \cite{gpd2vect} that the following defines a 2-functor:

 \begin{definition} The weak 2-functor

 assigns: \begin{itemize} \item For $X$ an essentially finite groupoid, the functor category $\FV{X} = \HV{X}$ \item For a span of groupoids $A \stackrel{s}{\la} X \stackrel{t}{\ra} B$ in $\Span (\Gpd)$, the 2-linear map: